NikosGavalas/ntua-softeng/docs/Merged-Full.md

 - Microsoft Windows
 	- .NET Framework 4.6 or higher
-- Any unix distribution
+- Any Unix distribution
 	- Mono Framework 5.4 or higher
-- Any unix distribution
+- Any Unix distribution
 	- Docker

-The web server can be built in either one of the following environments with their respective dendencies
+The web server can be built in either one of the following environments with their respective dependencies

 - Microsoft Windows
 	- NuGet